daisy/pipeline/website/src/_wiki/Contribute/Developer-Guide/Sources.md

 - [pipeline-build-utils][]: Various build and test utilities specific to the Pipeline build system

-Finally, there are some repositories that have been deprecated:
+Finally, there are some repositories that have been archived:

-- [pipeline-cli][]: Command line tool written in Ruby
+- [pipeline-cli-ruby][]: Command line tool written in Ruby

+The Pipeline modules used to live in several repositories, which are now archived:

+- [pipeline-scripts][]: The script modules
+- [pipeline-scripts-utils][]: Utility modules related to various input or output formats
+- [pipeline-modules-common][]: General-purpose utility modules
+- [pipeline-mod-braille][]: Utility modules related to braille production
+- [pipeline-mod-tts][]: Utility modules related to speech synthesis
+- [pipeline-mod-audio][]: Utility modules related to audio encoding
+- [pipeline-mod-nlp][]: Utility modules related to natural language processing

 ## Dependencies